 One of the most important streets in Auckland, there are many kinds of dining, the Chinese food here is many times better than Europe!

-The northern end of Auckland's downtown area is the beach.
-The remaining three directions are surrounded by U-shaped expressways, and transit vehicles do not have to cross the city.
-When you enter the city from the south, go north along the main street Queen Street.
+The northern end of Auckland's central city is the waterfront, and the other three directions are surrounded by U-shaped highways.
+Crossing vehicles do not need to pass through the city.
+After entering the city from the south, walk north along the main street, Queen Street.
 First you will pass a cross street called Karangahape Road, or K Road for short.
 The corner is a very stylish building.

-The scenic spot is located in the suburbs, and there are many people going to the weekend.
-There is a lake inside, which can be rowed.
-It is suitable for couples or friends to talk with each other.
-The greening inside is very good, the air is very good, and it is suitable for cultivating the body and mind.
+The location of the scenic spot is in the suburbs, and there are many people who go there on weekends.
+There is a lake where you can go boating.
+It is suitable for couples or friends to chat.
+The greenery inside is very good, and the air is also very good.
+It is suitable for physical and mental training.